Pupienus: Reign

-Family
+Family and other Emperors of the era

 Three individuals have been identified as his children.
 Titus Clodius Pupienus Pulcher Maximus, consul suffectus c.
 235, and patron of the town of Tibur outside Rome, has been identified as his oldest son.
 Marcus Pupienus Africanus Maximus, consul ordinarius in 236 as the colleague of the Emperor Maximinus Thrax, has been identified as his youngest son.
 These consulships in the family, across the reigns of Severus Alexander and Maximinus Thrax, suggest that the family was influential and in high favour.
 Pupienus also had a daughter, named Pupiena Sextia Paulina Cethegilla, wife of Marcus Ulpius Eubiotus Leurus.